xiaoluhong/cn-docs-rancher.io/rancher/v1.6/cn/catalog/private-catalog/index.md

     - variable:
       label:
       description: |
-      type: enum
+      type: cnum
-      options: # List of options if using type of `enum`
+      options: # List of options if using type of `cnum`
         - Option 1
         - Option 2
 ```